laughingclouds/Kumo/README.md

 ### Dependencies

-I have hardcoded the compiler and ~~linker~~ options in the `CMakeLists.txt` file.
-You can make changes if you want to.
+~~I have hardcoded the compiler and linker options in the `CMakeLists.txt` file.
+You can make changes if you want to.~~

-With that in mind, currently Kumo has the following dependencies:
+Currently Kumo has the following (build) dependencies:

 - [poppler](https://gitlab.freedesktop.org/poppler/poppler)
-- clang
+- (optional) clang
 - (Optional) [mold linker](https://github.com/rui314/mold)

-Please make sure you have at least poppler installed (and make necessary changes if you wish to use a different compiler + linker).

-> Give mold a try though.
-It has saved hours of my life.
+By default cmake will try to use clang + mold.
+If they don't exist, the default compiler and/or linker will be used.

 ### Compile

-For now you can only compile Kumo using a single compilation mode.
-More will be added as the project grows.

 ```
 git clone https://github.com/laughingclouds/Kumo.git